anirudhra/ifc6410/README.md

 ## Onboard Ethernet

 If ethernet/LAN is unstable, dropping down speed to 100mbps instead of 1000mbps may sometimes help.
 Install NetworkManager package for nmcli/nmtui utilties.
-Use following commands to reduce ethernet speed:
+Use following commands to reduce ethernet speed.
+If you have multiple ethernet adapters, make sure you are picking the correct connection.

 ```
 nmcli c show